-Have an emergency fund
+Have an Emergency Fund

-2. Use a zero-commission online broker
+2. Use a Stock Advisor Service

 This means that the money you earn goes straight back in your pocket where it belongs.
 You could invest $5 and start to have a play.

-I would always recommend that anyone who goes in to the stock market should go in with open eyes and a bit of knowledge.
-Yes its a very rewarding place but it can also be a place of sorrow if under estimated.
+I would always recommend that anyone who goes into the stock market should go in with open eyes and a bit of knowledge.
+Yes, its a very rewarding place, but it can also be a place of sorrow if underestimated.

-For this reason I would say its good to do some of your own research and build up knowledge initially.
+For this reason, I would say it's good to do some of your own research and build up knowledge initially.
 I personally choose to read books and continue to do so.
-The 2 I would recommend initially are Rich dad, poor dad and Intelligent Investor.
+The 2 I would recommend initially are Rich dad, poor dad, and Intelligent Investor.

-It's also worth looking into stocks history to give you an idea of stability whilst this is no guarantee it certainly gives you more information to work off.
+It's also worth looking into stocks history to give you an idea of stability whilst this is no guarantee, it certainly gives you more information to work off.

 It took me until I was in my 30s to start investing.
-Time is your greatest friend when it comes to the stock market, that’s how you earn compound interest, which Einstein called one of the wonders of the world.
+Time is your greatest friend when it comes to the stock market.
+That's how you earn compound interest, which Einstein called one of the wonders of the world.

-5. Invest for the long term
+6. Invest for the Long Term

-Instead sound research first on the companies you are interested in investing in.
+Instead, sound research first on the companies you are interested in investing in.
 A few questions to ask yourself at the companies you are looking at are:

 - Who is leading the company at the moment?
-Is the leadership in your view good and is the leader likely to change?
+Is the leadership in your view good, and is the leader likely to change?

-- Look at the financials that are listed with the share, taking into consideration the earnings per share, free cash flow, and looking carefully at how much liability the company has
+- Look at the financials that are listed with the share, taking into consideration the earnings per share, free cash flow, and looking carefully at how much liability the company has.

-- Does the company pay dividends and how high is it – be careful of companies that pay above 6% as this can sometimes mean the stock doesn't grow as much as it should as the companies are too busy paying out massive dividends.
+- Does the company pay dividends, and how high is it – be careful of companies that pay above 6% as this can sometimes mean the stock doesn't grow as much as it should as the companies are too busy paying out massive dividends.

-- Growth history – you can see this through your broker app – if the company has had sustained growth it's a very good sign.
+- Growth history – you can see this through your broker app – if the company has had sustained growth, it's a very good sign.

-- Do you have an interest in the field, meaning you understand what good looks like.
-I.e. avoid investing in sectors you have no understanding of as you are unlikely to know what to follow.
+- Do you have an interest in the field, meaning you understand what good looks like?
+I.e., avoid investing in sectors you have no understanding of as you are unlikely to know what to follow.